Not registered yet? Please contact our project manager Dr. Nina Donner . This area is only for members of the research consortium.

 send message

-• Calibration of the QSPainRelief platform requires patient data from about 60 individuals on how different drug combinations affect the processing of nociceptive (pain-sensing) input in the spinal cord and brain, in other words, how they affect the central nervous system (CNS) regarding medication-induced therapeutic versus adverse effects, and how these effects within pain-relevant neuronal networks of the CNS translate into what the patient feels and how effective the treatment is.
+• Calibration of the QSPainRelief platform required patient data from about 60 individuals on how different drug combinations affect the processing of nociceptive (pain-sensing) input in the spinal cord and brain, in other words, how they affect the central nervous system (CNS) regarding medication-induced therapeutic versus adverse effects, and how these effects within pain-relevant neuronal networks of the CNS translate into what the patient feels and how effective the treatment is.

 • Following this calibration step, additional patient data from about 120 individuals are required to evaluate the ability of the QSPainRelief model platform to prospectively predict CNS effects and clinical effects of different treatment combinations in patients.
+This step is still ongoing beyond the end of the project.

 Data protection & privacy